VLDB2020/instructions/guide-session-chair.md

 **Structure of a session**: Please run your session as follows

 - 5 minutes before the session
     - Arrive in the Zoom channel early to check your camera/mic, identify yourself to the technical chair by typing a message into the chat window (the technical chair will promote you to co-host), and mitigate any technical difficulties.
+Please turn ON your camera and ask your co-chair to turn on their cameras as well.
+This will make your session a lot friendlier.
 - First 1 minute
     - Take 1 minute to greet people as they arrive and let them know that the session will begin shortly.
     - Let the audience know the format of the session: VLDBJ papers will be presented in short, 4-min videos.
 There will be no live Q&A, but everyone is welcome to ask questions on the Slack channel.
 Please note that Slack should be considered ephemeral.
 It will only show the most recent 10K messages.
     - Then all you have to do is to ask the technical chair to stream the videos.
     - Please remain online to make sure all is going well and to provide support for the attendees.
-For example, if someone in the audience puts a question into the zoom Q&A, you can answer with: "For VLDBJ sessions, we are taking all questions over Slack, can you please ask your question there?" or if someone asks: "Will there be live Q&A at the end of the session?" you can answer: "No. All Q&A for VLDBJ sessions is over Slack."
+For example, if someone in the audience puts a question into the zoom Q&A or chat, you can answer with: "For VLDBJ sessions, we are taking all questions over Slack, can you please ask your question there?" or if someone asks: "Will there be live Q&A at the end of the session?" you can answer: "No. All Q&A for VLDBJ sessions is over Slack."

 ## Technical Round Tables

 Thank you so much for helping VLDB'20 in the role of technical round table chairs!

 The round tables will run as a zoom webinar but with all attendees promoted to panelists, so that everyone can see each other and talk, and will be 60 min in duration.
 They are meant to be discussions (no slides, no panelists).
 You will find the link to the zoom meeting on the interactive conference program ([https://vldb2020.org/program.html](https://vldb2020.org/program.html)).

+Please turn ON your camera and ask all attendees to turn on their cameras as well.
+This will make your round table a lot friendlier.

 We recommend the following:
 - Invite 3-4 experts in the field to join the round table (they should also ask their students and postdocs to join the round table).